vjoel/tupelo/doc/tutorial.md

 Note that all bin and example programs accept blob type (e.g., --msgpack, --json) on command line (it only needs to be specified for server -- the clients discover it).
 Also, all these programs accept log level on command line.
 The default is --warn.
 The --info level is a good way to get an idea of what is happening, without the verbosity of --debug.

+Note some of the examples require additional gem installations, such as sqlite3, rbtree, narray, sinatra.

 Tracing and debugging
 ---------------------